Audi Q3 review - Practicality, comfort and boot space

 - 1Audi Q3 reviewThe Audi Q3 is a BMW X1 rival that has bags of style, impressive tech and makes a great all-rounder

-- 5Practicality, comfort and boot space - currently readingThe Audi Q3 is bigger than previously, but still only a five-seater albeit a roomy one
+- 5Practicality, comfort and boot space - currently readingThe Audi Q3 is bigger than the previous model, which means useful extra room for passengers and luggage

 - 6Reliability and SafetyThe Q3 gets top marks for safety, but reliability reports aren’t great across the Audi range